srija-ieee/srija-ieee.github.io/_pages/home.md

   गांवों के विकास में हम सभी का विकास<br></b>
   <small>
   An inclusive rural digitalization platform inspired by the principles of GramSheel<br>
-  <a href="about/">More about Project Vikram </a>
+  <a href="about/">More about TWISHA </a>
   </small>
 feature_row:
   - image_path: /assets/images/vikram-h4all.jpg
     alt: "health4all"
     title: "Healthcare for All"
     excerpt: "Healthcare is basic dignity of human life in modern civilization.
-Project Vikram  is setting up the tools for an accessible virtual hospital.
+TWISHA  is setting up the tools for an accessible virtual hospital.
 These include EMR, HMS, PACS among other tools along with AI enablement<br><br><br>"
     url: "/virtual-hospital/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/sing-tech.jpg
     alt: "democratised singularity"
     title: "Singularity Tech for All"
     excerpt: "Science and technology have ushered in a new era for our species, but the advances have also ridged new divides.
-Project Vikram  is developing technologies to bridge the current digital divide and the impending cognitive divide<br><br><br>"
+TWISHA  is developing technologies to bridge the current digital divide and the impending cognitive divide<br><br><br>"
     url: "/tech4all/"
     btn_class: "btn--primary"
     btn_label: "Learn more"
   - image_path: /assets/images/hindawi-progg-sys.jpg
     alt: "language neutrality"
     title: "Linguistic Inclusivity"
     excerpt: "Free as in freedom!
 True freedom can only be achieved in the most creative states of mind.
 The mind is most creative when free to work with the mother tongue.
-Project Vikram  together with Project Hindawi is ushering in lanaguage neutrality across technical domains."
+TWISHA  together with Project Hindawi is ushering in lanaguage neutrality across technical domains."
     url: "https://hindawiai.github.io/"
     btn_class: "btn--primary"
     btn_label: "Learn more"